-Clothing Designer: What Education Do I Need to Design Clothes Professionally?
+What Education Do I Need to Become a Clothing Designer?

 Most professional clothing designers gain their training by completing a fashion design degree program, typically at the bachelor's level.
 Some designers specialize by clothing type, such as wedding attire or theatrical costumes.
 They can train in these specialty areas by pursuing elective courses during their degree program.
 To find a job, it's important for clothing designers to develop a portfolio of their designs that demonstrates their creativity and technical ability.

 Education Requirements for Clothing Designers

 According to the U.S. Bureau of Labor Statistics (BLS), many employers prefer to hire individuals with a formal education in fashion design (www.bls.gov).
 Most fashion design degree programs teach students about fashion textiles, design fundamentals and design technology.
 Coursework typically includes pattern drafting, fashion sketching, sewing, fashion history and textiles.

 Fashion sketching courses provide training in drawing multiple clothing styles on different-sized models.
 In fashion textile courses, students learn about different types of fabric, including how the fabric is made, maintenance instructions and typical fabric uses in the fashion industry.
 Since designers often make prototypes of their designs, sewing courses provide useful instruction in how to use sewing machines and sergers correctly.